Definition

 Market segmentation is a way of aggregating prospective buyers into groups or segments, based on demographics, geography, behavior, or psychographic factors, in order to better understand and market to them.
 [1]

-Having segmented a market, the task is then to determine which segments are profitable to serve.
+Having segmented a market, the task is then to determine which market segments are profitable to serve.
 The business can adopt one of three market segmentation strategies: [1]

 - undifferentiated marketing, in which the business attempts to go after the whole market with a product and marketing strategy intended to have mass appeal.